Round Two Opens January 9

 The Microbusiness COVID-19 Relief Grant offers $2,500 grants to qualified microbusiness owners impacted by the pandemic.
 Grants are awarded on a first-come, first-serve basis.
-Applications open on May 9 and will close on August 8 or until funds have been exhausted.
+Round Two applications will open on January 9, 2023, and will close until the program funds have been exhausted.

 Brought to you by the Merced County Workforce Development Board and its partners.

-Small business owners such as childcare, food trucks, barbers/stylists, swap meet vendors, nonprofits, and other operators that have earned less than $50K in gross revenues in 2019 are encouraged to apply.
+Small business owners such as childcare, food trucks, barbers/stylists, swap meet vendors, nonprofits, and other operators that have earned less than $50K in gross revenue in 2019 and saw a 10% reduction in revenue in the 2020 taxable year are encouraged to apply.

 My business is open, or I plan to reopen in Merced County soon.

 My annual gross income was between $1K and $50K in 2019 and was my primary source of income.

 I began my business before December 31, 2019.

 My business was impacted by the pandemic and saw a 10% reduction in revenue in 2020.

 I did not receive the California COVID-19 Relief Grant in 2021.

 If you need help with your application, our team and/or community partners can help you fill out your application and assist you by uploading your required documents.
 The application process should take about 15 minutes to complete.